datingnaked6

 VH1’s Dating Naked is exactly what you’d expect it to be.
 And I love it.
 Dating shows aren’t new, but meeting someone for the first time completely nude and then going on a date all while trying to avert your eyes is totally 2014.

 Dating Naked claims to strip people of their clothes as well as the masks they hide behind.
 The host opens by saying, “In today’s modern world, we’re supposed to be more connected than ever but it seems like we’re actually pushing each other further apart.”
 The show depends on the idea that social media makes it easier for us to hide who we truly are, which in turn makes dating more difficult.
 I don’t necessarily agree with the notion that technology drives us away from each other, especially with Tinder and Grindr and the plethora of dating apps Silicon Valley pushes out every year.
+Learn more at SexyMap all about dating online.
 But there’s a tiny grain of truth in the idea that a social media persona may not be entirely genuine; it’s a lot harder to gauge a person’s authenticity by a profile picture and a quippy About Me.

 MTV’s Catfish proves that sometimes the person you’re talking to online may not be who they say they are.
 On Catfish, the problem is that couples are emotionally connected but some of them have never seen their partner’s face.
 Dating Naked is VH1’s answer to that.
 Joe, the first contestant, says, “There are no secrets.
 I see you, you see me.”
 And, okay, I rolled my eyes, but it’s kind of refreshing to date someone who’s willing to be honest about himself and bare it all Adam and Eve style in front of their date, the cameramen, and God.